tessy1234/data_science/statistics/readme.md

 	</dd>
     <dt>B)</dt>
     <dd>
-In a general social survey American were asked whether he or she favored or opposed the death penalty for murder.
+In a general social survey American were asked whether he or she favor or oppose the death penalty for murder.
 The question to be answered is, does support for death penalty depends on education.
 	</dd>
     <dd>
 In this example two categorical variables, Education and DeathPenalty, are tested for independence.